How to invest for higher inflation

 - Inflation will hurt those who have a big bias to cash savings – should inflation continue.

-- Retirees focused on fixed incomes might suffer.
+- Retirees focused on only fixed income – they might suffer more.

-- Inflation will benefit those with large debts who are on fixed repayment plans over variable.
+- Inflation will benefit those with modest debt who are on a fixed repayment plan over variable.